happyvolt92/python_game_portfolio/README.md

 * Use arrow keys to move
 * IN PROGRESS -----Use spacebar to interact with NPCs and other entities in the environment----Library to fix

+## STORY

+Use my character to earn level by going inside the houses and search dev skill books !

 __________________________
 ## Important !